yhegazy/projectRedo/README.md

   `DD/MM/YYYY-discordName-ST was here!`
 - Step 4b.
 Change DD/MM/YYYY-discordName-ST with the date and your discord name  (This should go without saying, so take this as your warning.)
 - Step 5.
 Commit and Push your changes
 - Step 6.
+Ping me on discord
+- Step 7.
 Stand by for your next task.

 you have until next Friday to complete this. failure to do so will put you behind schedule.